Polyslid/Mechatronics_Cal_Poly_Romi/README.md

 </p>

 ## Romi Assembly
 The Romi utilizes a line sensor, an array of bump sensors, an IMU, an encoder, and dc motors.
 To power these components and manipulate them using python, they are connected to an STM32.
-Figure 2 shows the table used to store the pin locations for the STM and the NUCLEO for each component on the Romi.
+Figure 2 shows the table used to store the pin locations for the STM and the NUCLEO for each component on the Romi and Figure 3 shows the wiring diagram for the system.

 <p align="center">
 <kbd>